kristapsdz/openrsync/README.md

 # Algorithm

-For a robust description of the rsync algorithm, see [The rsync algorithm](https://rsync.samba.org/tech_report/), by Andrew Tridgell and Paul Mackerras.
+For a robust description of the rsync algorithm, see "[The rsync algorithm](https://rsync.samba.org/tech_report/)", by Andrew Tridgell and Paul Mackerras.
 This only gives a brief description, suitable for delving into the source code for more details.